Put your confused faces on; it’s time to look at the best Super Mario World ROM hacks of all time!

 What happens when Mario and Luigi get kidnapped?
 The Toads couldn’t organise a knees up in a brewery, so who will save the day?

 I’ll tell you who; The Three Little Princesses!
-And while I take umbrage at the fact that they’ve been referred to as little (it’s 2022 people!), the hack is a cracking title that sees the normally captured characters taking the stage.
+And while I take umbrage at the fact that they’ve been referred to as little, the hack is a cracking title that sees the normally captured characters taking the stage.

 Rosalina has had home captured by enemies.
 Never one to leave a woman behind, Daisy and Peach team up with her to take back her homeland (quoted straight from Gandalf).